jahnavi-sh/Customer_Segmentation-/README.md

 7. Pandas library
 8. Scikit-learn library
 9. Matplot library
-10.Exploratory data analysis
+10. Exploratory data analysis
-11.Handling missing values
+11. Handling missing values
-12.Data visualisation - seaborn
+12. Data visualisation - seaborn

 What is the problem statement for the machine learning algorithm ?